krbhalekar/nudge-system/README.md

 - Create Sales Entry API
 - Store the Sales Entry in MongoDB
-- Create Nudge API for a specific Retailer ID
+- Create Nudge API for a specific Retailer ID and add the job details in Redis queue
+- Nudge Processor listening to the Redis queue and fetching the Retailer ID from the job details
-- Checks and Compares Last Month and Total Month Sales, Analyse the Sales Drop > 30%
+- Checks and Compares Last Month and Total Month Sales for the given Retailer ID, Analyse the Sales Drop > 30%
 - Pass the Nudge Message to Open AI

 ## Project Structure